top of page

 BMI stand at the DACH+HOLZ International roofing Event - PlanMaster launch

-Olha's growth as a UX Designer
+Olha's growth

 UX Team recognition